 The site is designed to enable interested individuals to obtain useful information about specific cases, and about the area of missing persons in general.
 It is not possible to prevent members of the public from copying information held on the site and reproducing it elsewhere.
 However, where concerns about the use of the information by a third party are raised to the Bureau, we will investigate the report and work with the third party to ensure the information is not used inappropriately.

 It is intended in future that other websites may be able to draw a feed of the case information held on the site to promote the work of the Bureau and increase the scope of publicity.
-Any organisation or individual who wish to do this will have to contact the Bureau to receive permission and will be required to satisfy us that they will use the information responsibly.
+Any organisation or individual who wishes to do this will have to contact the Bureau to receive permission to do so and will be required to satisfy us that they will use the information responsibly.